pierre-rouleau/pel/doc/pel-manual.rst

 Elpa compatible Emacs package archive site (ELPA_, MELPA_, a local Elpa archive, etc...)
-Some of the packages PEL uses are not hosted on these sites (yet) but on site like EmacsWiki_.
+Some of the packages PEL uses are not hosted on these sites (yet) but on site like EmacsWiki_ and Emacsmirror_.
 For the moment those packages must be installed manually.
+Sites hat are accessible securely are preferred.
 The list of external packages used by PEL is shown in the `Credits`_ section.